ZoidC/BaseConfig/README.md

 1. [Download](https://github.com/ZoidC/BaseConfig/archive/refs/heads/dev.zip) this repository as Zip, extract and rename

-2. Open VSCode and open this new local folder
+2. Open this folder with VSCode

 3. Install the recommanded extensions _(when it's done, you can delete the `.vscode/extensions.json` file)_